uzh-eth-mp/app/README.md

 To run a production build:
 ```
-$ sh etc/scripts/run-prod.sh
+$ sh scripts/run-prod.sh
 ```

-> Note: If you encounter a `Error response from daemon: network` error, the volumes need to be fully restarted with `docker-compose down --volumes --remove-orphans`.
+> Note: If you encounter a `Error response from daemon: network` error, the volumes need to be fully restarted with `docker compose down --volumes --remove-orphans`.

 ## Running only the database
 In case you only need to run the development database:
 ```
-$ sh etc/scripts/run-dev-db.sh
+$ sh scripts/run-dev-db.sh
 ```

 For connecting to the database check [src/db/README.md](src/db/README.md).